-All of the that eating coupled with jet lag, different time zones, and a rushed schedule make it darned hard to work out!
+All of the that eating coupled with jet lag, different time zones, and a frenetic schedule make it darned hard to work out!
 And darned hard to stay healthy while you travel for work.

 So how do you stay healthy while traveling for business?
 How do you eat healthy when traveling for business?
 What are the habits needed to keep the weight off, keep your doc happy, and keep you looking and feeling good while you are on your business trip?
 Or, how do you fight business travel fatigue?